-I am a Royal Academy of Engineering Research Fellow and Lecturer at the School of Electronic Engineering and Computer Science at Queen Mary University of London, and member of the Theory Group.
+I am a Senior Lecturer at the School of Electronic Engineering and Computer Science at Queen Mary University of London, and member of the Theory Group.
 Previously, I was a postdoctoral researcher at the Department of Computer Science at the University of Oxford, and member of the Quantum Group, where I also completed my PhD thesis.

 Joint-theory-seminars mailing list (subscribe for seminar announcements in the London area!)